Hiroreco/enreco-archive/recap-data/chapter2/day6/recaps/recap-c2d6.md

 It was all cute.
 All calm.
 A bit _too_ calm.

 This felt like the “calm before the storm.”
 Tiny ripples of tension hinted at the greater waves to come.
 A tense conversation between Elizabeth and Shiori sowed the seeds for something heavier.
-Shiori, quietly sets the stage for what could become the climax of her entanglement with Gonathon.
+Shiori quietly sets the stage for what could become the climax of her entanglement with Gonathon.
 The chessboard was being set.

 ![Shiori's message for Gonathon](/images-opt/to-gonathon.webp)